-With the 2018 elections fast approaching, FRAC has created a one-stop-shop for anti-hunger advocates to get the facts and tools they need to ensure every candidate knows about the extent of hunger in America and the solutions that exist to solve it.
+Even though the 2018 elections are over, FRAC’s one-stop-shop for anti-hunger advocates provides the facts and tools they need to ensure every candidate-turned-policymaker knows about the extent of hunger in America and the solutions that exist to solve it.

 Solutions to hunger exist, but they require political will.

 - 10 Facts Every Candidate Should Know About Hunger

 - Official federal government household food insecurity rates

 - How Hungry is America?
 FRAC’s National, State, and Local Index of Food Hardship — August 2018 (and interactive maps and tables)

 - Households with seniors facing food insecurity by state (interactive data tool)